-Late in September, Swedish prosecutors launched a preliminary investigation into the 2.3 billion crown ($348 million) deal.
+Prime Minister Fredrik Reinfeldt welcomed the move, which comes days after Swedish prosecutors launched a preliminary investigation into the high-profile 2.3 billion crown ($348 million) deal.

-The most recent allegations, made in a Swedish TV programme, were that Telia bought its Uzbek 3G licence from a firm reported to have close ties with the daughter of Uzbek president Islam Karimov.
+The most recent accusations, aired in a Swedish TV programme, are that Telia bought its Uzbek 3G licence from a firm reported to have close ties with the daughter of Uzbek president Islam Karimov.

-Karimov has ruled his gas-rich republic since independence from the Soviet Union two decades ago.
+Karimov has ruled his gas-rich republic since independence from the former Soviet Union two decades ago.